oxygenbarker/transfer-bdg/README.md

 **9. "Rumors Do Not Equal Reality[1]"**
 (a) Urban legends, ... most of them were never confirmed.
+(b) The Nazis had a secret antarctic fortress.
+[10]

 **10. "Unexplained Is Not Inexplicable[1]"**
 (a) "An amateur archeologist declares that because he cannot figure out how the pyramids were built, they must have been constructed by space aliens.[1]"
+(b) Science cannot explain what happened before the big bang.
+Therefore it must have been God who did it.
+(c) Science does not have answers to everything.
+If I go to an energy healer because I have got a headache and afterwards the headache is gone, I know that it works.
+(d) "Despite the fact that the plane is landing in foggy weather, the emission of chemtrails is unmistakable; their existence cannot be denied or explained-away by weather.
+First, the trails are NOT coming from the back of the jet engines.
+Second, the trails are not merely water trailing off the edges of the wings because as the plane passes, in addition to the wing trail emissions, there are clearly SPRAYS coming out of several sections at the rear of the wings in clear addition to any water that may be washing off the wing during landing.
+[13]"

 **11. "Failures Are Rationalized[1]"**
 Real scientists will admit errors, pseudoscientists will rationalize their failures.[1]